5 easy tips to get active and improve your fitness

-According to our Healthier Nation Index, a survey of 8,000 adults in the UK about their health in the last year, 15% admitted to having done no exercise at all.
-Three quarters are not meeting the NHS recommended 75 minutes a week of vigorous activity, with the average Brit completing just 40 minutes a week.
+According to our Healthier Nation Index, a survey of 8,000 adults in the UK spoke about their health in the last year, 15% admitted to having done no exercise.
+Three quarters are not meeting the NHS recommended 75 minutes a week of vigorous activity, with the average Brit completing just 40 minutes per week.

 1. Use the 90-minute rule